Director, Government Affairs

 • Attends and represents the Association at Association regional events and other industry events.

-SUPERVISORY RESPONSIBILITIES: This position has no supervisory duties.
+SUPERVISORY RESPONSIBILITIES: This position has no supervisory responsibilities.

 EDUCATION AND/OR EXPERIENCE: Bachelor’s degree (B. A.) from four-year College or university in business or safety; or equivalent related experience and/or training.
 Three years of government related, and/or regulatory advocacy experience is required.
 Public speaking experience required.